mmore500/mmore500.github.io/_posts/2019-11-16-parallel-shell.md

 ...
 ```

-Dalmatians are more lucrative when they are small (for... wholesome non-fur coat reasons), so we want to use `tar` to zip up our data.
+Dalmatians are more lucrative when they are small (for... wholesome, non-fur coat reasons), so we want to use `tar` to zip up our data.
-Here's what a zipping up one data file looks like.
+Here's what zipping up one data file looks like.

 ```
 tar -czvf doggo-1.data.tar.gz doggo-101.data